nasay/yandex-test/README.md

 ## Realised functionality ##

-* Displaying presentation list which is fetched from server;
+* Display presentation list which is fetched from the server;
-* Displaying selected presentation in modal window;
+* Display selected presentation in a modal window;
 * Fullscreen mode;
-* For navigation you can also use a keyboard: left and right arrows and F2 for fullscreen mode.
+* For navigation you can use a keyboard: left and right arrows and F2 for the fullscreen mode.

 ## What would be great to do ##
 * Add buttons in the modal window for switching between presentations;
-* Add slides navigation while presentation is displaying (for example, some scroll);
+* Add slide navigation while presentation is displaying (for example, some scroll);
-* Fetching styles should depend on the presentation which is displayed (right now they are all in styles.css);
+* Fetching of styles should depend on the presentation which is displayed (right now all styles are stored in ```styles.css```);
 * Lazy presentation fetching;
-* ?.
+* ? :).